Click below to find answers to frequently asked questions about Thinkery Camps.

 For camps hosted at The Magellan International School, Extended Care is hosted and run by The Magellan International School and runs from 8 am–6 pm for a fee of $55.
 A separate registration and medical release form is required by the school.

 How do I sign up for Extended Care?

-You can purchase Extended Care when you register for camp.
-If you already registered for camp, you may purchase extended care by calling Thinkery Reservations at (512) 469-6201.
+You can purchase Extended Care for the Thinkery location when you register for camp.
+If you’ve already registered for camp, you may purchase Extended Care by calling Thinkery Reservations at (512) 469-6201.

 Do you offer financial assistance?
 How do I apply?